AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 - __Privilege audits__: Asses whether a user's role have access only to the resources he needs.
 Users tend to accumulate more access privileges than they need over time (privilege creep).
 - __Account change audits__: Ensure that all account changes are made by authorized users.
 Account directory services usually save changes to an account (in record and logs) and can be used to identify suspicious activity (like multiple attempts to change an account password).
 Most directory services can be configured to alert system administrator of activity.

 **Separation of duties**: Security concept that divides tasks and responsibilities among different users to prevent giving a single user a complete control over critical business functions.
 Closely related to PoLP.
+Users should not be given levels of authorization that would allow them to misuse a system.

 **Data lifecycle**: Model for protecting information.
 It influences how to set policies that align with business objectives, and the technologies used to make information accessible.
 It has 5 stages (collect, store, use, archive, destroy) that describe how data flows through an organization from its creation until it's no longer useful.
 Protecting information at each stage describes the need to keep it accessible and recoverable should something go wrong.